-Management believes that Méga Centre will require between \$500,000 and \$750,000 in capital expenditures over the next five years.
+Management believes that the Méga Centre will require between \$500,000 and \$750,000 in capital expenditures over the next five years.
 These expenditures are primarily for roof replacement and parking lot maintenance.
 Capital expenditures on the Méga Centre are expected to be approximately \$150,000 in 2007.
+The majority of these capital expenditures will be funded out of restricted cash being held by the first mortgage lender on the Méga Centre.